Zuza/zuza.github.io/_posts/2019-12-29-Intuitive-Multiplicative-Weights.md

 <br/>

 A few final points:
+* For a full proof please see the appendix of [Zuz].
 * One can often get a better dependence on $\rho$ for special problems.
 E.g., one can get a linear instead of quadratic dependence of $\rho$ for positive packing and positive covering problems such as maxflow.
 See [AHZ] for details.
+* Thanks to Thatchaphol Saranurak for pointing out one can also rederive the online experts algorithm using the analysis.
 * It would be interesting to rederive matrix multiplicative weights using an analogue of the above analysis.
 <!-- * Computational aspects (assuming non-negative entries in $A$, constant $\eps$, constant $\rho$).
 The algorithm is numerically stable.
 Examining the algorithm, the only part that might need elaboration is the computation of $\nabla \Phi(x_{t-1})$ since its direct computation involves exponentiation.
 We argue this exponentiation does not give raise to numerical issues. -->
 <!--   <center>$$\nabla \Phi(x_{t-1}) = A^T \nabla \smax_\beta(A x_{t-1})$$</center> -->